wiedymi/mediabunny/docs/guide/media-sources.md

 ```
 - `codec`: The [video codec](./supported-formats-and-codecs#video-codecs) used for encoding.
 - `bitrate`: The target number of bits per second.
 Alternatively, this can be a [subjective quality](#subjective-qualities).
+- `alpha`:  What to do with alpha data contained in the video samples.
+	- `'discard'` (default): Only the samples' color data is kept; the video is opaque.
+	- `'keep'`: The samples' alpha data is also encoded as side data.
+Make sure to pair this mode with a container format that supports transparency (such as WebM or Matroska).
 - `bitrateMode`: Can be used to control constant vs. variable bitrate.
 - `latencyMode`: The latency mode as specified by the WebCodecs API.
 Browsers default to `quality`.
 Media stream-driven video sources will automatically use the `realtime` setting.
 - `keyFrameInterval`: The maximum interval in seconds between two adjacent key frames.
 Defaults to 5 seconds.
 More frequent key frames improve seeking behavior but increase file size.
 When using multiple video tracks, this value should be set to the same value for all tracks.